neilsambhu/carla-race/timeline/README.md

 5/26/2024 11:04 PM: no history lookup for distance threshold 0.2 through 686 laps.
 There is no report for what happened at the 687th lap.
 Presumably the simulator crashed.
+5/27/2024 12:28 PM: not history lookup for distance threshold 0.2 through 906 laps.
+Code now includes 0.5 distance threshold and 10% use of valid history.